davatorium/rofi/doc/rofi-theme.5.markdown

 If the property `action` is set, it acts as a button.
 `action` can be set to a keybinding name and completes that action. (see rofi -show keys for a list).

+If the `squared` property is set to **false** the widget height and width are not forced to be equal.

 Example: